 If the price goes up to 1.2070, your trading platform will automatically execute a sell order at the best available price.

-You use this type of entry order when you believe price will reverse upon hitting the price you specified!
+You use this type of entry order when you believe the price will reverse upon hitting the price you specified!

 Stop Entry Order

 A stop order “stops” an order from executing until price reaches a stop price.

 You would use a stop order when you want to buy only after price rises to the stop price or sell only after the price falls to the stop price.

 A stop entry order is an order placed to buy above the market or sell below the market at a certain price.